WeblateOrg/weblate/docs/formats.rst

     more complex formats like the ones used by Chrome extensions are currently not supported by translate-toolkit and will produce invalid results.

+    If you are using nested dictionaries structure in your translations, you can workardound above limitation by using
+    :file:`examples/hook-json_restore_hierarchy` as
+    :setting:`PRE_COMMIT_SCRIPTS`.

 Example file:

 .. literalinclude:: ../weblate/trans/tests/data/cs.json